GaurangBharadava/Ethernaut/README.md

 6. Delegation:
 -Tn this challenge i have to take over ownership of a contract by delegate call to another contract function that change the ownership of the contract. i have delegated the contract function and gained acces to the contract.

+7. Force:
+-In this challenge an empty contract is given to me. i have increase its balance greter then zero.
+For that i have used selfdestruct concept to colve this challenge.

+8. Vault:
+-In this challenge the vault contract has given in which the password has stored and locked. i have to unlock the vault in this challenge.
+For solve the challenge i read the storage slots of blockchain and retrive the password and unlocked the vault.